Olin Library offers many welcoming spaces, technology-related services, as well as audio and visual materials for our users.

 - Level 1 – near the computer area

 - Level 1 – Whispers Cafe

 Microform Scanners & Collections

-- Determine if you are looking for a microfilm, microfiche, or microcard by checking the WashU Libraries Catalog.
+- Determine if you are looking for a microfilm, microfiche, or microcard by checking the Washington University Libraries Catalog.

 - While looking at the item’s catalog record, make a note of the item’s primary (first) entry in the record.
 This is most likely the author or title.
 Also check to see if it is part of a series.